smdesai/SmartStorePerf/README.md

 - SQLite
     - Serialize using NSJSONSerialization: Write to SQLite without use SmartStore
 - Key length: Length of keys in JSON object
+- Payload start (K): Initial size of JSON payload
-- Payload size (x1K): Size of JSON payload to write to DB
+- Payload end (K): Final size of JSON payload
+- Payload increment (K): Payload increment size

 **Note:**
 The settings screen will be simplified and additional information recorded based on the options.